 #5: Take a second full practice test

 You can repeat these steps as necessary depending on how much you need to improve.
 As you review, also keep a few key tips in mind:

 Use the AP US History notes and resources provided above to get yourself up to speed.
 Also, make sure to start studying for the final exam at least one or two months before test day so you're not going to be forced to cram for it!

 Want more practice with Document-Based Questions?
 We've got an in-depth article on the best resources for DBQs that you can use in your studying.

-You can also check out our complete study guide to the US History SAT Subject Test.
+You can also check out our complete study guide to the New York US History Regents Exam.
 If you take it right after the AP US History exam, you might not need to study much at all!

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 These recommendations are based solely on our knowledge and experience.
 If you purchase an item through one of our links, PrepScholar may receive a commission.

 Have friends who also need help with test prep?
 Share this article!

 Samantha is a blog content writer for PrepScholar.
 Her goal is to help students adopt a less stressful view of standardized testing and other academic challenges through her articles.
 Samantha is also passionate about art and graduated with honors from Dartmouth College as a Studio Art major in 2014.
 In high school, she earned a 2400 on the SAT, 5's on all seven of her AP tests, and was named a National Merit Scholar.